turingschool/curriculum/source/level_1/jsattend.markdown

 ### Step 0: Framework

-This method will work a little bit like our `state_stats` method.
 We'll create a list of 24 slots, one for each hour of the day.
 Each slot will start with a count of zero.
 We'll go through the registrant list and, for each one, increase the hour that they registered by one.
 Then we'll print out the list of hours with their total registration counts.

 ```ruby
   def time_stats